mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 to measure elapsed times in the milliseconds.
-A time snapshot made within the course of typical HID input time of a few milliseconds will be accurate to about 0.1 microseconds, which is much smaller than the uncertainty in the SOF time measurement itself.
+A time snapshot made within the course of typical HID input time of a few milliseconds will be accurate to about 0.1 microseconds, which is much smaller than the uncertainty in the SOF time measurement itself, making it a negligible contribution to the error term.